-As I worked hard to learn and understand the Hebrew numbering system, as well as I, do the Ancient Hebrew Language, I first turned to the simple and most common system which is used to number bible verses.
+As I worked hard to learn and understand the Hebrew numbering system and Ancient Hebrew Language, I first turned to the simple and most common system which is used to number bible verses.
 (This should have been my first clue, but I missed it)

 This is a simple numbering system.
 The above is the base of the system but to create slightly more complex numbers your simply add ones and hundreds.